 Multi-point Bluetooth Connectivity.
 Of all the bonus features you can get on headphones, such as smart sensors, touch controls, or a compact/folding design, multi-point connectivity is arguably the most useful.
 It’s one of those conveniences – the kind that’s quietly appreciated when present and vociferously missed when not – that fits so well in modern mobile lives.
 Simply put, multi-point connectivity lets headphones pair and be used with two Bluetooth-enabled devices simultaneously.
 So let’s say you’re listening to music on your tablet when you get an incoming call on your smartphone; multi-point connectivity lets headphones seamlessly transition back and forth between the two.
 No awkward fumbling necessary.
 You’ll feel like a pro.

 Not many headphones/earphones include all of the above, but the good news is that Phiaton has you covered.
-The Phiaton BT 330 NC on-ear headphones, BT 120 NC neckband earphones and BT 220 NC earphones are among the few that pack those features (and more) at a great price.
+The Phiaton 900 Legacy Digital Hybrid Noise Cancelling Headphones, BT 120 NC neckband earphones and BT 220 NC earphones are among the few that pack those features (and more) at a great price.
 Since these headphones also fold up compact, they’re easy to bring wherever you go.

 By Stan Goodner